 The New Year is also a time for resolutions and goals to be articulated.
 I will eschew any dietary goals and exercise metrics.
 Let’s just say all that remains a “work in progress” (New Year, old euphemisms!).
 I will however, venture to publicly state a few goals.
 First, I will continue as best I can to proclaim the word of God as God has informed my conscience.
 This means I will try to gain visibility for my book and to generate opportunities to use that effort as a springboard for proclaiming the Good News of Jesus the Christ.

 Monday will still see a weekly post on issues of the day.
 These may very well be spiritual and theological in nature, but will also discuss issues of the day from a faith perspective.
-As for applying the Gospel to day-to-day affairs, I am refocusing the topics of current issues to discuss almost exclusively matters of war and peace.
-There are no greater issues than war and peace which confront any society and regardless of our various positions on other matters, they are all for naught if we fail to secure peace in our world.
-There will still occasionally be economic topics discussed, but mostly from a perspective of how they impact the war machine.
+As for applying the Gospel to day-to-day affairs, I will focus on issues of war and peace (the most important for any society), as well as stewardship, and the moral basis of economic matters.
+Sprinkled in will be essays that the Holy Spirit moves me to share, that will hopefully be uplifting.

 My hope is these are doable goals, yet something of a stretch to achieve.
 All of this is simply my response to the gifts of Grace upon Grace that God has given me through His Son Jesus Christ.
 My hope and prayer for all of us is that we can all do something, anything positive in response to these gifts.
 There are no small parts to play in God’s kingdom, just go out and do the best you can.

 Since God has given all of us our faith, we should respond as gratefully as we can.
+The best advice I can offer for all of us to is wake up every day, with our salvation assured, and Heaven in our back pocket, then go out and find new and interesting ways to kick Satan’s ass.
+We do that one act of love at a time, one act of forgiveness at a time, and one act of service and sacrifice at a time.
 I guess what I am saying is that this coming year, like every year, since we believe, we should obey.